2014 Florida Statutes

 Emergency medication kits; orders not to resuscitate.

-Records of care and treatment of resident; copies to be furnished.
+Copies of records of care and treatment of resident.

 Internal risk management and quality assurance program.